geek-id/Shell-Scripting/README.md

 #!/bin/bash
 # This script just for develop Linux System Administratioin

-echo -e "This script created by Adhitya Putra a.k.a d_rita12" echo -e "Thanks's for visit my github page"
+echo -e "This script created by Adhitya Putra a.k.a geekid" echo -e "Thanks's for visit my github page"
 ````